iGeeky/wolf/docs/deploy.md

 Once the Console has been successfully started, it is now accessible using the root account.
 The password is `123456` or the one you specify when starting the server with the variable `RBAC_ROOT_PASSWORD`.

 #### 5.Configuring Agent

+Note: If you are using the `apisix` gateway, you can use the `wolf-rbac` plugin for [apisix](https://github.com/apache/apisix/blob/master/docs/en/latest/plugins/wolf-rbac.md) instead.
+This plugin also acts as an `Agent`.

 * Installing OpenResty